-For while many politicians are often attracted to the things on the right-hand side of this list, those who are serious about making a real and lasting difference need to value the things on the left more.
+For while many politicians are often attracted to the things on the right-hand side of this list, those who are serious about making a real and lasting difference need to value the things on the left-hand side more.

 Getting this right could finally deliver both the honesty and integrity we have come to crave from our leaders, and the pragmatism that counts when we start thinking about making ends meet and looking out for our families.